bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 2) The gpu functions are now declared as __forceinline, this removes the crashes at higher optimization levels.
 Hopefully, parallel execution is then also retained.

-4) On clang, the functions that offload to gpu fail to get called there and can not access the uploaded variables.
+4) On clang, the functions that offload to gpu fail, unfortunately.